Offset

 Users perceive sustainable products as expensive despite potential long-term savings.
 Cost and Convenience Barriers are a huge deciding factor.

-"It's a trade-off between price and convenience, which are the two key drivers of human interaction or exchange.”
+"It's a trade-off between price and convenience, which are the two key drivers of human interaction or exchange.” - Ryan

 2. Information Overload